testingisdocumenting/znai/td-documentation-cli/documentation/visuals/images.md

 # Caption

-To add caption at the top of an image use
+To add a caption at the top of an image use:

     :include-image: castle.jpg {caption: "Title of an image"}

 :include-image: castle.jpg {caption: "Title of an image"}

-To add caption at the bottom of an image use
+To add a caption at the bottom of an image use:

     :include-image: castle.jpg {caption: "Title of an image", captionBottom: true}